salesforce/storm-dynamic-spout/README.md

 ## How does it work?
-This spout implementation exposes 2 interfaces for controlling **WHEN** and **WHAT** messages from Kafka get skipped and marked for processing at a later time.
+This spout implementation exposes 2 interfaces for controlling **WHEN** and **WHAT** messages from Kafka get skipped and marked for processing at a later point in time.

 The **Trigger Interface** allows you to define **WHEN** the spout will start marking messages for delayed processing, and **WHEN** the spout will start processing messages that it previously skipped.